-- Impacts of the project on B.C.'s arts and culture sector, including but not limited to: - o Contribution to the art form or practice, including reclamation, preservation, or innovation - Contribution to rural and remote communities - \circ How the project addresses an identified need in the sector. - Short and long-term impact on the applicant's identified community (for example, artistic, cultural, or geographic community). - Integrity of the project including ethical approaches to:
+- Impacts of the project on B.C.'s arts and culture sector, including but not limited to: - Contribution to the art form or practice, including reclamation, preservation, or innovation - Contribution to rural and remote communities - How the project addresses an identified need in the sector. - Short and long-term impact on the applicant's identified community (for example, artistic, cultural, or geographic community). - Integrity of the project including ethical approaches to: - Research, collaborative processes, contributors, source materials, cultural considerations, and protocols. - Engagement with Indigenous people, communities, practices, materials, beliefs.

-- Research, collaborative processes, contributors, source materials, cultural considerations, and protocols - Engagement with Indigenous people, communities, practices, materials, beliefs. - Meaningful contribution to equity-deserving and under-represented artistic practices, arts practitioners, and cultural communities.
+- Measures in place to ensure the safety of all participants, including physical, emotional, and cultural. - Meaningful contribution to equity-deserving and under-represented artistic practices, arts practitioners, and cultural communities.